Understanding Face Shapes

 Does weight affect face shape?

-Is AI detection more accurate?
+Is AI detection more accurate than manual methods?

 Try Face Shape Detector